What happened at our meeting on 6th October 2017

-Our October club meeting guest speaker was going to be Tarmo Raadik giving us an update on his recent work with Galaxias.
-Tarmo unfortunately, is unable to present until our December meeting so... we are excited to announce that Peter Unmack is going to be our October Guest presenter!
-Peter will bring us up to speed on his work with two new species: the Malanda Rainbowfish and the Running River Rainbowfish conservation project, and will be bringing some quality F1 Running River Rainbowfish with him for us to auction off on the night.
+Our October meeting guest speaker was Peter Unmack.
+Peter brought us up to speed on his work with two new species: the Malanda Rainbowfish and the Running River Rainbowfish conservation project, and brought some quality F1 Running River Rainbowfish with him for us to auction off on the night.

 What’s happening at our meeting on 4 August 2017

 ANGFA Vic’s August Guest Presenter is Todd Walsh

 In the northern rivers of Tasmania, there lives a rare creature, the largest of its kind on Earth.
 It grows to a nearly metre long and has claws strong enough to crush the bones in a man’s arm.
 It’s an alien looking beast, covered in thick shiny black armour and for Todd Walsh, it’s one of his two favourite things in the world.

 The Giant Freshwater Crayfish Astacopsis gouldi is one of the most exciting animals in Australia yet most people have never heard of it.
 Todd Walsh was born here and grew up poaching them with his brother as a kid.
 In 1971, the Advocate, a Tasmanian newspaper, published a photo of his grandfather holding up a specimen almost a metre long and weighing up to three and a half kilograms - maybe the biggest ever caught.